sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/repeat a string/README-repeat-a-string.md

 1. [JavaScript Number.isInteger( ) Method](https://www.geeksforgeeks.org/javascript-number-isinteger-function/#:~:text=isInteger()%20method%20in%20JavaScript,%2C%20otherwise%2C%20it%20returns%20false.)

 # notes
+- 111222: got conditions to work but need to print output in a `horizontal` format. **next step**: read resources to try and work out. `loop_outputs.js` shows how to print in a table format using `nested for loops`.
-- 101222: tested code in fcc editor. tried a return statement and a console.log statemtn. did not work. problem is with conditions. `repeat-string.js` has some incorrect outputs. refer to lines `21 and 25` in file for more info.
+- 101222: tested code in fcc editor. tried a return statement and a console.log statement. did not work. problem is with conditions. `repeat-string.js` has some incorrect outputs. refer to lines `21 and 25` in file for more info.
 I think I need to flatten the output too so it's not printed in a `horizontal` format not a `vertical` one.
 - 251122: refer to `repeat-string.js`. code does not work. does not multiply `str` by `num`. will also need to remove condition 1 as outputting `*` is acceptable.
 - 241122: tested for loop. refer to `for_loop.js`.
 - 241122: started